 The appropriate department within the School of Business, in cooperation with the Records Office, will monitor the standards for all declared majors and notify those students who fail to meet the requirements.
 The appropriate department within the School of Business will also establish and maintain an Appeals Committee to receive, review, and determine the outcome of petitions by students for retention under extenuating circumstances.
 Preregistration course reservations will be canceled for any student who has been notified that he or she no longer meets the retention standards.

-Professional Accountancy M.P.AC.
+Professional Accountancy M.P.A.C.

 Learning Goals (p.
 353)

-Department of Accounting and Computer Information Systems Department Chair: Lisa Bain Director: Lisa Bonitati Church Professional Accountancy Program Faculty: Professor Schweikart; Associate Professors Church, Filipek, Haser; Assistant Professor Cote, Margarida, Weiss
+Department of Accounting and Computer Information Systems Department Chair: Lisa Bain Director: Sean Cote Professional Accountancy Program Faculty: Professor Schweikart; Associate Professors’ Church, Filipek, Haser; Assistant Professors’ Cote, Margarida, Weiss

 Admission Requirements

-1. Completed application form accompanied by a $50 nonrefundable application fee.
+1. Completed application form accompanied by a $50 non-refundable application fee.

 2. A bachelor’s degree from an accredited college or university.